 Bangkok is the capital, largest urban area and primary city of Thailand.
 Bangkok is the economic centre of Thailand, dominating the country's economy.
 Thailand is in South Eastern Asia, bordering the Andaman Sea and the Gulf of Thailand, southeast of Burma.
 The climate is tropical, rainy, warm, and cloudy.
 The official language is Thai.
 English is widely spoken at major commercial establishments.
 The main religion is Buddhism.
 The economy of Thailand is an emerging economy which is heavily export-dependent, with exports accounting for more than two thirds of gross domestic product (GDP).
 Thais have an elaborate code of courtesy and prefer to avoid confrontation.
 Expatriate business dress is generally a conservative light suit for both men and women.
 The security risk for expatriates in Thailand is low overall, but medium in the Burmese and Cambodian border areas, Hat Yai, and Bangkok, and high for the southern provinces of Narathiwat, Yala and Pattani.
 Risks include petty crime, protests, the underlying threat of terrorism and insurgency in the southern provinces of Yala, Narathiwat and Pattani.
 The currency of Thailand is the Thai Baht (THB).
 Private medical facilities are generally good, however the cost of treatment for expatriates can be high.
 Many hospitals require guarantee of payment before they will start treatment.
 Cases of Zika virus and hand, foot and mouth disease have been reported.
 Dengue fever occurs.
 Smoke haze and air pollution may aggravate bronchial, sinus or asthmatic conditions.
-The population of Bangkok is 14.6 Million (2016 est.), while the inflation rate is 0.17% (July 2017).
+The population of Bangkok is 14.6 Million (2019 est.), while the inflation rate (CPI) is 0.11% for Thailand as at October 2019.
+Xpatulator Hypothetical Tax for Thailand is based on the current personal income tax rates which are progressive up to 35%.

 Cost Of Living